rpytel1/log-strategy/README.md

 Code vectors will be in jan_train.txt

 ## code2vec Pretrained Codevectors
-To generate the codevectors with code2vec run
+To generate the codevectors with code2vec run code2vec.py in the code2vec folder with these arguments
  ```bash
     python3 code2vec.py --load PATH-TO-REPO/log-strategy/code2vec/models/java14_model/saved_model_iter8.release\
          --inputData PATH-TO-REPO/log-strategy/DataPreprocessor/data/filteredCode2Vec/ --representation
 ```
+This creates a single .txt file which can be used as a training or testing set.
+Files that are inside the --inputData path are included in the .txt file.

+To balance the data use the

+**Alternatively, you can download the pretrained code2vec train and test sets used in the paper from the links stated in the issues**

-## Training the neural networks
+## Training (NN)
+Adjust the path to the training and testing set, whether you want to use a gpu, and other factors in the config files.
-To run training of Neural network navigate to JackTheLoggerNet and invoke:
+To run training of neural network approaches navigate to JackTheLoggerNet and invoke:

 ```bash
 python3 train.py -c config/config_test.json